-No shares have been issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company.
+There were no shares have been issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company.

 There were no unissued shares of the Company under option at the end of the financial year.